a review of Cave Story (Doukutsu Monogatari)

 (wait thirty seconds before reading next paragraph)

 Seriously, you don’t even want to see what some of the Very Detailed Spreadsheets utilized in The Modern Game Development look like.
 Every Japanese game development studio has literally an entire section devoted to sitting there and thinking up the stupidest questions possible.
 They write these questions in a very long spreadsheet.
 Usually, in order to avoid looking incompetent, they make it so the “questions” don’t look like questions.
 They accomplish this by taking the question marks off the ends of any sentences that end in question marks.
 You end up with a whole spreadsheet entitled (for example) “possibly necessary sound effects”, where column A is a list of numbers, column B is the name of a sound effect (“sound effect of machine gun bullet hitting stone wall”) and column C is the description of the sound effect (“the is the sound effect of a machine gun bullet hitting into a stone wall”); column D will be a suggestion of what the sound effect should sound like (“should sound like a machine gun bullet hitting a stone wall”), column E will be its “priority level” (in Japan, this is a trick question: the priority level will always be “A” or “S”, the same way you can get a Medium or Large drink in American McDonalds, yet no Small), column F is the name of the person (randomly) assigned to make the sound effect, column G is the name of the person in charge of saying whether or not the sound effect sounds good or not (the column title is sure to indicate that this task can only be completed when said sound effect is “finished”), column H is to include a numeral (from zero to one hundred) representing the degree of progress made on this sound effect (this column will be updated weekly), and column I is to contain the word “OK” or “NG” (“no good”), as typed in by the director (usually the director’s assistant, acting on scraps of details she overheard as he conversed with his wife on the phone during his bi-daily pedicure).
 Columns A through G tend to be updated and fiddled with religiously.
 The rest of the columns usually go to hell.
 At a game developer where I might have worked before, list-management was part of a the job title of a particular perpetually gum chewing Small Man who never removed his unfashionable hat (a pork pie hat, for god’s sake, with little chains sewn into the sides); for the duration of his tenure, he listened to J-pop on tiny earbuds at a high volume while clearing his throat every five seconds for twelve hours a day.
-On lunch breaks, without removing his hat, he would stay put in his chair, head tilted back, towel over his face, in dire hopes that someone might see him and presume that he was a hard worker, and then whisper to another employee “That list management guy is a hard working” while the two of them were urinating and The Boss was taking a silent shit in the stall behind them.
-Speaking of shit: on this man’s first day in the office, he went to take a shit, and when he emerged from his two minutes of righteous bideting to see me standing there in front of a urinal, doing slow business, he shouted the perfunctory Japanese office greeting, went to the sink, lathered up, and proceeded to rub his hands against one another with the vigorous energy you’d use to skin a horse with a square of sandpaper.
+On lunch breaks, without removing his hat, he would stay put in his chair, head tilted back, towel over his face, in dire hopes that someone might see him and presume that he was a hard worker, and then whisper to another employee “That list management guy is a hard working” while the two of them were urinating and The Boss was taking a silent stuff in the stall behind them.
+Speaking of stuff: on this man’s first day in the office, he went to take a dump, and when he emerged from his two minutes of righteous bideting to see me standing there in front of a urinal, doing slow business, he shouted the perfunctory Japanese office greeting, went to the sink, lathered up, and proceeded to rub his hands against one another with the vigorous energy you’d use to skin a horse with a square of sandpaper.
 He kept up this momentum for literally six straight minutes, as I stood at the urinal with my penis literally and figuratively in my hands, waiting for him to go away.
 I looked over my shoulder, at his reflection in the mirror: beads of sweat were forming on his temples, emerging from his hat.
 He looked himself in the eyes, and then looked over his reflected shoulder at me, screamed the perfunctory Japanese in-office greeting, yanked his hands out of the sink, and bolted from the bathroom with the water still running.
 This wasn’t the only time this happened, and not just with this guy.

 I’ve never met Pixel, one-man development studio behind Cave Story, though I’m pretty sure he wasn’t that guy.
 Just thinking about that guy gives me a perfect sense of why men like Pixel tend to work alone, and swear in interviews that they never want to get involved with game development on a “professional” level.
 Mr. Pixel, we here at Action Button Dot Net salute you, slowly and hard: more important than the fact that you are a man, you are also just one man.
 During spots of free time while working a “software engineering” job at a company he won’t name, while raising a family, this Japanese salaryman coded portions of a videogame that, seven years later, ended up being literally flawless — in that it was exactly what its creator had in mind — in terms of graphics, play mechanics, level design, story, and even music.
 Johnny Greenwood, multi-instrumentalist of the band Radiohead and Actual Human Genius (we don’t even like Radiohead, to be honest, and we’re comfortable calling the man a genius) would later remark on his blog that he had played Cave Story, and he considered it art.
 The man is a composer-in-residence at the London Philharmonic Symphony Orchestra, for god’s sake!
 That’s a pretty high compliment!
 That’s more than a high compliment: Greenwood is a composer-in-residence at a philharmonic orchestra; philharmonic orchestras perfrom classical music; classical music is “art”; if Johnny Greenwood thinks one particular game is art, then we’ve just proven that games are art after all.
 Oh god, I think I’m going to be sick.

 Now, a paradox: as IGN.com once said in an interview with Warren Spector, creator of Thief and Deus Ex: “‘There’s a tendency among the press to attribute the creation of a game to a single person,’ says Warren Spector, creator of Thief and Deus Ex.”
-Single men have been wrongly paraded as heroes for years — Yuji Naka is universally believed to be absolutely responsible for all of Sonic the Hedgehog; Fumito Ueda is often handed the credit for Ico on a silver platter; some people probably subconsciously assume that Hideo Kojima probably drew the fucking box art for Snatcher, or believe that he was involved with Zone of the Enders in any way at all.
+Single men have been wrongly paraded as heroes for years — Yuji Naka is universally believed to be absolutely responsible for all of Sonic the Hedgehog; Fumito Ueda is often handed the credit for Ico on a silver platter; some people probably subconsciously assume that Hideo Kojima probably drew the hecking box art for Snatcher, or believe that he was involved with Zone of the Enders in any way at all.
 So it is slightly sad that, when Cave Story arrived on the scene in 2004, none of the Major Mainstream Media Outlets picked up on the Jesus-crushing enormity of the reality that absolutely every aspect of this gorgeous, perfect videogame they just experienced with their whole body and soul was made by one man; even so, they refuse to believe it was possible.
 Yet it should never be all that amazing, really — and we say this as the highest compliment — games aren’t movies.
 If one aspires to design a game, one needn’t even hire actors.
 You can do it all by yourself — so why shouldn’t you?
 “Auteurs” in movies will always be bound to stars, and grips, and makeup artists.
 In games, one needn’t even hire a pimple-faced boy to fetch one’s coffee.
 Pixel likely fetched his own coffee.
 That is artistic freedom.
 Someday, this will come to a head.
 That someday is probably soon — Pixel’s little work of pop-art here has inspired so many to think outside and all around the boxes they didn’t know they were living in.
 Good things are already coming of it; they will keep coming.
 No matter how good they are, however, they won’t make Cave Story less great.
 If Super Mario Bros. is our so-far “Mona Lisa”, Cave Story is at least a (slight shudder) Mickey Mouse.

 Let’s talk about it as a game, then: